5 Common Mistakes When Buying an Ice Hockey Stick

 Buying a new ice hockey stick seems simple – but it’s not.

-👉 Here are the 5 most common mistakes when buying a stick – and how to avoid them.
+👉 Here are the 5 most common mistakes when buying a hockey stick – and how to avoid them.

-Mistake #1: The Flex is Too Hard
+Mistake #1: The Flex Is Too Hard

 The most common mistake by far.